Education in the Gambia: Examinations

 At the end of grades 6 and 9, there are selection examinations to proceed to the next level.

 At the end of grade 9 people have the option to go into the skills centres which provide pre-vocational training.
 At the end of grade 12, depending on their performance in the West African Senior School Certificate Examination (WASSCE), students have the option to go into the Technical Training Institute, which provide vocational and technical education; go into Gambia College which provide pre-service training for teachers, nurses, public health officers and agricultural supervisors; or they can go to university or join the labour force.

 Statistics

-In 2002/2003 total enrolment at primary schools included 79 percent of children in the relevant age-group (boys 79 percent; girls 78 percent), according to UNESCO estimates, while secondary enrolment included only 33 percent of the appropriate age-group (boys 39 percent; girls 27 percent).
+In 2002/2003 total enrolment at primary schools included 79 percent of children in the relevant age-group (boys 79 percent; girls 78 percent), according to UNESCO estimates, while secondary enrollment included only 33 percent of the appropriate age-group (boys 39 percent; girls 27 percent).

+According to Education Statistics from the Ministry of Basic and Secondary Education (MoBSE), the primary school completion rate in 2023 was at 80% for boys and 96% for girls.

 Literacy rate

 The literacy rate in the Gambia is 63.9% for males and 47.6% for females.
+In the Gambia, 67% of children aged 3-4 are developmentally on track according to the Early Childhood Development Index.
+A greater percentage of girls are developmentally on track compared to boys (69% versus 65%).